quanteda/tutorials.quanteda.io/content/machine-learning/wordfish.en.markdown

 <img src="/machine-learning/wordfish.en_files/figure-html/unnamed-chunk-3-1.png" width="672" />

-The function also allows to plot scores by a grouping variable, in this case the party affiliation of the speakers.
+The function also allows you to plot scores by a grouping variable, in this case the party affiliation of the speakers.

 ```r